Piano Playing Tips: Melody vs Accompaniment

 This article may contain compensated links.
 Please read the disclosure for more info.

-Here is some piano playing tips to help you become great at balancing the weight between the hands, and to be able to bring out the melody as you want!
+Learn solid piano playing tips and exercises to help you become great at balancing the weight between the hands, and to be able to bring out the melody above the accompaniment!

 How to Bring out the Melody